GemmaGoddard33/Engineering-Without-Borders-Class-Project/README.md

 ## _CI/CD_

-For continuous development, we set up Heroku to automatically deploy our apps when their respective github branches are updated.
+For continuous development, we set up Heroku to automatically deploy our apps when their respective GitHub branches are updated.

 `Review app: test branch`

 `Production app: main branch`

-For continuous integration, we set up a Github action to run our specs, security checks, linter, etc. after every push or pull-request.
+For continuous integration, we set up a Github action to run our specs, security checks, linter, etc. after every push or pull request.
 This allows us to automatically ensure that our code is working as intended.

 ## _Support_